Dr. Brian Radvansky contributed to this post.

 Though the USMLE Step 1 passing score is currently 194, after years of debate, the Invitational Conference on USMLE Scoring (InCUS) announced their long-awaited decision to transition the USMLE Step 1 to only a pass/fail outcome.

-1. When will the USMLE Step 1 become pass/fail?
+1. When will USMLE Step 1 become pass/fail?

-2. Will Step 2 CK, 2 CS and Step 3 become Pass/Fail also?
+2. Will Step 2 CK and Step 3 become pass/fail also?

-3. Why is USMLE Step 1 changing to a Pass/Fail scoring system?
+3. Why is Step 1 changing to a pass/fail scoring system?

-The USMLE Step 1 (and usually Step 2 CK) are taken during medical school, prior to applying to medical residencies.
-The score students have received on the USMLE Step 1 has been treated with a great deal of emphasis and consideration by residency programs when screening and selecting applicants.
-As you would imagine, this has caused a tremendous amount of stress for students with regard to preparing for Step 1 — and for the Match.
+The USMLE Step 1 (and usually Step 2 CK) are taken during medical school, before applying to medical residencies.
+The score students receive on Step 1 has been treated with a great deal of emphasis and consideration by residency programs when screening and selecting applicants.
+As you would imagine, this causes a tremendous amount of stress for students preparing for Step 1 — and for the Match.